jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/_index.md

-+++
+---
+heading: "Part 3"
-title=  "The Sense Of Duty and Our Judgments On Our Own Feelings" date=  "2015-10-28" image=  "/covers/tms.jpg" description=  "Part 3 of the Simplified Theory of Moral Sentiments by Adam Smith"
+title: "The Sense Of Duty and Our Judgments On Our Own Feelings"
-+++
+linkTitle: Part 3
+description: "Part 3 of The Theory of Moral Sentiments by Adam Smith Simplified"
+image: /covers/tms.jpg
+date: 2022-04-26
+---